 If you have had the opportunity to read our Four-Year Strategy (2021-2024) ‘Believe you can – Our mindset for Success’, you will have noticed that strand 3, Our Curiosity, focuses on innovative, reliable and beneficial use of technology to support learning.

-We believe that an imaginative and discerning use of technology will enable us to achieve greater success, accuracy and consistency in the following ways:
+Through our imaginative and discerning use of technology we have been able to achieve greater success, accuracy and consistency in the following areas:

 - Bridging gaps in learning by providing personalised learning pathways

 - Supporting students who miss learning due to other commitments or illness

 - Supporting students who struggle with the pace of learning in lessons

 - Providing students with the opportunity to review the lesson content at a later date

 - Capturing an individual’s process of learning and hence seeing the impact of response to feedback in action

 - Encouraging curiosity through readily available quick access to the internet in College

 - Providing a safe space for collaboration and presentation of ideas

 - Future proofing education for students who are not physically in the classroom